xbarrelet/xbarrelet/README.md

 Welcome to my humble Github account!
-You'll find here :
+You'll find in the public space:

 - An ongoing project about automatically optimizing algorithmic financial strategies using Reactor composed by:
   - quotes-importer : Import quotes from Finnhub on which to backtest the strategies